Skip to main content

 3.3.1.1 Magic Number + Version

-The Magic Number + Version is a 3 byte artifact that can be used to aid in the discovery of a nanotdf.
+The Magic Number + Version is a 3 byte artifact that can be used to aid in the discovery of a NanoTDF.
 The Magic Number is the first 18 bits of this section.
 The remaining 6 bits are used for the version number.
 The 18 bits of the magic number are (x's represent the space for the version number):

 0100 1100 0011 0001 01xx xxxx

 However, as part of an easter egg of the design, we have started the version count at 12, all versions before that should be considered invalid.
-So the first version of the nanotdf has a Magic Number + Version value of L1L which, consequently, is TDFM (think TDF mini/micro/etc) when base64 encoded.
+The first version of the NanoTDF has a Magic Number + Version value of L1L which, consequently, is TDFM (think TDF mini/micro/etc) when base64 encoded.

 3.3.1.2 KAS